Lextuga007/ONSDataCleansing/README.md

 ## Weekly provisional registered deaths dataset (England and Wales)
 Uses the dataset available by installing.package("NHSRdatasets") or through [GitHub](https://github.com/nhs-r-community/NHSRdatasets) and this repo is for the regular updates.

+The full data is available in the folder data and includes an rda file for R and csv.

 The [vignette](https://nhs-r-community.github.io/NHSRdatasets/articles/ons_mortality.html) for the data set ons_mortality in NHSRdatasets applies to the methodology used here.

 ## Monthly registered deaths (England and Wales)